Why International Women’s Day (#IWD2022) Matters So Much This Year

 So right now, as women continue to question careers, we need to remind them of their value in the workplace; to remind them why we need them to come back; to shore up child care and work policies that make work and parenting possible.
 Just as important, we need to bring men into the conversation, and remind everyone that a truly gender equal world is one that challenges all gender stereotypes; so women are valued as equal partners in the workplace, and men are valued as equal partners at home.

-As the #IWD2021 theme says: #ChooseToChallenge.
-Bringing women back is a significant challenge.
+#IWD2022 reminds us that bringing women back is a significant challenge.
 If we don’t act to preserve women’s participation, we’ll miss out on people like that doctor – a professional who needed a role model to get where she is, and who has no doubt been so instrumental to the many people who need her.

 Millions of women are leaving the workforce.
 Millions of girls are coming up behind them, and they need heroes of their own.